 As hurricane season approaches for the Eastern Shore of Maryland and Delaware, it’s crucial to protect your home from potential flooding, especially in vulnerable areas like basements and crawl spaces.
 One of the most effective defenses against flooding is a well-functioning sump pump.
-Chesapeake Home Services shares why you should check your sump pump before hurricane season on Delmarva.
+Chesapeake Home Services, LLC shares why you should check your sump pump before hurricane season on Delmarva.

 How to Check Your Sump Pump Each Year